php-fig/fig-standards/proposed/http-message.md

      * request.
 They SHOULD be injected during instantiation, such as from PHP's
      * $_FILES superglobal, but MAY be derived from other sources.
      *
+     * The implementation SHOULD ensure that is_uploaded_file() returns true for
+     * the paths of the uploaded files.
+However, this recommendation MAY be
+     * ignored in special cases, for example when using temporary files as
+     * uploaded files during testing.
+     *
      * @return UploadedFileInterface[] The uploaded file(s), if any.
      */
     public function getUploadedFiles();